Blackmesa-Canteen/dmb-project/README.md

 1. The database will have initial seed data based on the **Menu Rendering Table** from the requirement document;
 2. For initial System Control data, all status are false;
 3. There is no initial role.
 User should create a role and enable permissions for the role before generating menu structure;
+4. CORS is enabled for all origins, methods and headers.

 ## Usage
 We are using Swagger for API documentation, where the user can also interact with backend.
 To interact with backend, follow the steps below: